Headquarters, Kentucky

 Headquarters is an unincorporated community in Nicholas County, Kentucky, United States.
-It lies along the concurrent Routes 32 and 36 northwest of the city of Carlisle, the county seat of Nicholas County. ts elevation is 958 feet (292 m).
+It lies along the concurrent Routes 32 and 36 northwest of the city of Carlisle, the county seat of Nicholas County.
+Its elevation is 958 feet (292 m).

 History

 A post office operated in Headquarters from 1848 to 1906.
 The origins of the place name Headquarters is unclear.
 Some hold it to be the translation of a Native American word, and others claim its name derives from the site's role as an early trading post, while still others believe the name is a corruption of 'headwaters', for its location between the sources of two waterways, Hooktown Branch and Wilbur Run, in the watershed of the South Fork of the Licking River.